British International School, Phuket

 The British International School, Phuket (BISP, โรงเรียนนานาชาติบริติช ภูเก็ต, RTGS: Rong Rian Nana Chat Britit Phuket) is an English-medium, co-educational, day and boarding school, established in 1996.
 The 44 acre (99 rai) campus includes eight boarding houses, primary and secondary schools, and sports facilities including swimming pools, tennis courts, football pitches, and golf centre.
-The student population consists of 850 day and boarding students, with 60 nationalities represented.
+The student population consists of 1140 day and boarding students, with 60 nationalities represented.

+The school hosts a 7 a side soccer tournament which is attended by 20 schools from the region.

 Curriculum

 The school provides a pre-school, primary and secondary school education.
 After Early Years, Key stages 1, 2 and 3 are based on the National Curriculum of England and Wales.
 Students then complete the two-year IGCSE programme in Years 10 and 11, followed by the IB Diploma programme in Years 12 and 13.

+The school offers a number of scholarships for student athletes, including swimming, soccer, tennis, and golf.
+Scholarships for basketball are not yet available.

 Teaching faculty

 The school has 100 full-time and five part-time teachers.
+The current Headmaster of the school is Simon Meredith.